 This session, for me, reinforced that fundamentals of social change rely on strong integrity-based institutions that are accountable both inwards and to their community partners.
 It is imperative for DAG, as a leading social justice organisation to lead by example and demonstrate highest degree of honesty and integrity in our work.
 This coupled with utilising instruments and dialogues in order to hold our public administration to account.

-This report was written by panel moderator, Adi Kumar, executive director, Development Action Group.
+This report was written by panel moderator, Adi Kumar, executive director of Development Action Group.